maths/moodle-qtype_stack/doc/en/Authoring/Answer_Tests/Equivalence.md

 ## Equivalence answer tests ##

-The prototype test is to establish if they are _algebraically equivalent_.
+The prototype test is to establish if two expressions are _algebraically equivalent_.
 This page documents this, and similar, equivalence tests.

 A crucial component in the assessment process the ability to decide if two expressions are equivalent.
 It turns out there are many useful senses when trying to assess students' answers.